nicolaiolsen/XLGearBanker/README.md

 See "Edit sets" above at 3.3.

 ### Add items to a gear set

+(New in version 0.9.3+)
+You can now add all your currently equipped items by opening the ui with "/xlgb", press the edit icon, and press the button "Add equipped items to set".

 If you have atleast 1 set you can right-click any armor or weapon in your bank, inventory or even equipped items, an extra item in the drop-down menu will appear reading 'XLGB add >'.
 If you hover over this menu you'll see all your sets, and if you click on of the sets the item you've right-clicked will be added to that set.